8 essential tips to protect plants from frost, recommended by garden experts

 1. Trim and prune for prevention

-Give your plants the best chance of surviving the cold winter months by carrying out essential pruning maintenance to remove dead branches that could potentially spread disease to healthier parts of the plant.
+Give your plants the best chance of survival by carrying out essential pruning to remove dead branches that could potentially spread disease to healthier parts of the plant.
+Just avoid the plants you should never deadhead as you could do more harm than good.

 "Before the first frost, you should prune your garden to help lower the chance of illness and damage," says Josh.
 "Eliminating sick or dead branches and stems improves airflow and avoids moisture accumulation, which can cause problems with frost."